 It is a short surgery but the recovery time will force you to stay in the hospital for a week at least.
 During the cesarean operation, the abdomen is cleaned and they start intravenous fluid.
 Doctors prescribe the fluid intake and the medications during this time.

 The mom is given anesthesia to start with and one out of these options is used – spinal block, epidural or general anesthesia.
 Doctors make pelvic incisions and uterus incisions.
 After the second incision, doctors take out the baby from the uterus.
 The doctor will primarily aid the child by removing the fluid near the mouth and nose, then cuts the umbilical cord.

-** This post is in collaboration with PSTakecare and It is not intended to be a substitute for professional medical advice or treatment.
+** This post is a collaboration and It is not intended to be a substitute for professional medical advice or treatment.
 Always seek the advice of your doctor or another qualified healthcare provider with any questions.